widig/torito/README.md

 With Torito you can create routes to Torito.

-With Torito you can manage files.
+With Torito you can manage files that are in '.'

 With Torito you can create web components.

-With Torito you can take notes on your files.
+With Torito you can take notes on any file in Torito.

 ## Getting started: